iconifyit/iconjar-extractor/README.md

 ## Acknowledgements
 - Thanks to Hemmo de Jong a. k. a., [Dutch Icon](https://twitter.com/dutchicon) for help testing (and his patience)
 - Thanks to [MouseDown.net](http://www.mousedown.net/mouseware/JSONHelper.html) for graciously providing a free copy of the JSON Helper app for AppleScript to this project.
 Please visit their page and donate.

-## Donations

-Donations help open source developers continue to create free resources.
-You can donate to this project via [my PayPal page](https://paypal.me/iconify).